rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_2.md

 The invitation is sent out, the interviewee accepted and the interview is still a week or two away; Time to plan the day!
 That interview will be the most important meeting I'm having that day, so I go and reschedule everything before and after the interview.

-I will be the *Navigator*, so I'm making sure I understand the task I picked.
-In case I chose to use the production code base, I delete the folder and setup everything from scratch.
-If you chose the same, repeat this until you are sure that it can be done in the matter of a few minutes.
+I will be the *Navigator*, so I'm making sure I understand the task I've picked.
+In case I've chosen to use the production code base, I delete the folder and setup everything from scratch.
+If you've chosen the same, repeat this until you are sure that it can be done in the matter of a few minutes.
 If you're unsure, try it on a colleague's machine as well.
-Export the working directory to a fresh git repository and make sure you know the candidate's credentials so you can invite them to the repository just before the pairing starts.
+Export the working directory to a fresh Git repository and make sure you know the candidate's credentials so you can invite them to the repository just before the pairing starts.

-Whenever I'm very unsure about the experience of the interviewee, I make sure to make up your mind about which guidance I want to give and how I could change and steer the task to become easier or harder.
+Whenever I'm unsure about the experience of the interviewee, I make sure to make up your mind about which guidance I want to give and how I could change and steer the task to become easier or harder.
 This is a crucial part of my preparations because it is up to me to make the interview a pleasant and insightful experience.

 ## Managing expectations